 Balance the richness with a crisp green salad or steamed green beans tossed in garlic and lemon.

-For more ideas like this, check out our roundup of Fan Favorites: Our Most Cherished Recipes—this one definitely earns a place on that list.
+For more ideas like this, check out our roundup of Marry Me Chicken Noodle Soup, this one definitely earns a place on that list.

 Marry Me Chicken Crock Pot Variations & Customization